Event: #ReadOnCamera to benefit Manchester (NH) City Library

 Not a night owl?
 Go online to the project anytime on April 7.
-Different readers, different books.
+Different readers, different themes.

-What you need to know about this #ReadOnCamera event: watch online at www.twitch.tv/mcl_foundation.
-Follow the Foundation’s posts on Instagram, Facebook, and Twitter to learn more about the featured readers.
+Follow the Manchester City Library Foundation’s posts on Instagram, Facebook, and Twitter to get the log-in link and to learn more about the featured readers.

-New Hampshire author Dan Szczesny will be the featured reader during that midnight hour.
+New Hampshire author Dan Szczesny will be the featured reader during the hour in which I’m participating.
 Readers of this blog, take note: Dan’s currently working on a book about New Hampshire’s fire towers.
 I’m looking forward to some serious hiking inspiration when that’s published.

 Image by Manchester City Library Foundation